 We're very familiar with the ancestral heritage of the Weigel/Baker families and their roots in Germany.
 But as our "extended" family has grown, we have found additional parts of the world that our cousins can refer to as "origins".

 With the recent use of DNA testing made available by Ancestry.com (and others), a number of our cousins have had their DNA searched and have shared the results with us.
 This is where some of the countries of origin, listed above, have been uncovered.
 If you're one who has had their DNA verified and would like to share it with your cousins, simply send me the information.
 Your name and identity will NOT be published, only the global identity of your ancestors.
+If you're interested in viewing those "shared DNA results", click this link to be taken to that page.

 The Baker and Weigel families came from the European teachings and appear to have maintained their loyalty to the Christian faith by donating land for the construction of a new Presbyterian Church (North Branch Presbyterian Church, Monaca, PA) and prior to that building, offering the use of their farm buildings in which to hold Sunday services, during inclement weather.
+In addition, throughout recent years, family members have organized informal Bible Study Groups and led numerous other spiritual based meetings with friends, in their homes, to the benefit and enjoyment of all who have attended.

 Both the Baker and the Weigel families began life in America in Philadelphia with their arrival by ship from their homelands in Germany.
 And while we don't have "proof" of residence of the Baker's in Lancaster County, the trip from Philadelphia to the Wild West of Western Pennsylvania most certainly made it's way through Lancaster County.
 We know of the years spent by the Daniel Weigel family in Lancaster County through the records of the First Reformed Church, so it's possible for the Baker's to have spent some time in that part of the country, also.